Beyley/zishzingers/README.md

 # TODO: usage instructions
 ```

+#### Differences from Aidan's compiler

+- s32 literals cannot exceed the size of an s32, in Aidan's compiler, s32 literals may be too big for an s32, as long as they fit in a u32, in this case, it is bitcast back to an s32, this is weird, so im not doing this, use a hex literal.

+TODO: move this to the langref once i write it

 ## Special Thanks

 *Massive* shoutouts to [Aidan](https://github.com/ennuo) for the constant help with my reverse engineering efforts, this project would not have been possible if it not for the work they did on [toolkit](https://github.com/ennuo/toolkit) (which I referenced for resource serialization) and craftworld.js (which I referenced for the FF file structure and instruction class types).